Package swingtree

 • getSiblings

-Exposes the "siblings", which consist of all the child components of the parent of the delegated component except the for the delegated component itself.
+Exposes the "siblings", which consist of all the child components of the parent of the delegated component, except for the delegated component itself.

 Returns: